commercialhaskell/stack/doc/nix_integration.md

 `«derivation /nix/store/00xx8y0p3r0dqyq2frq277yr1ldqzzg0-ghc-7.10.2.drv»`

-then it means this resolver has been mirrored.
+then it means that this resolver has been mirrored and exists in your local copy of the nixpkgs.
 Whereas an error like

 `error: attribute ‘lts-3_99’ missing, at (string):1:1`